photo credit: Mary Lagier

 La Espiga de Oro

-La Espiga De Oro functions more like a restaurant attached to a small convenience store than a burrito joint, with a full menu of large plates and pupusas, dried chilis for sale, and a coffee station.
-If you’re here early, the breakfast burrito is solid, but it’s worth coming for lunch for the chicharron burrito.
-It’s full of spiced rice and tomatoes, stuffed with fried pork that shatters when you bite into it, and griddled until the outside is blistered.
+La Espiga De Oro functions more like a restaurant attached to a small convenience store than a burrito joint.
+It has a full menu of large plates and pupusas, plus dried chilis for sale and a coffee station.
+If you’re here early, the breakfast burrito is solid, but it’s worth coming in during lunch for the chicharron burrito.
+It's full of spiced rice, tomatoes, and crunchy fried pork, and then griddled until the outside is blistered.